Iqra327/Analog-Clock/README.md

 <h1>Analog Clock</h1>
 A simple analog clock that displays the current time.
-The clock is built using HTML, CSS, Bootstrap, and JavaScript.
+The clock is built using HTML, CSS and JavaScript.

 <h2>Features</h2>
 <ul>